jamesrayman/Ero/docs/ero.md

 ## Standard Library

-The Euclid standard library is a set of constructions which is standard in the Euclid language, but may be defined in terms of Euclid itself.
-However it is not necessary to define them in Euclid.
-In fact, it is recommended to implement standard constructions marked with an asterisk (`*`) outside of Euclid for efficiency and accuracy.
+The Ero standard library is a set of constructions which is standard in the Ero language, but may be defined in terms of Ero itself.
+It is documented in `lib.md`.

+However it is not necessary to define them using Ero.
+In fact, it is recommended to implement standard constructions marked with an asterisk (`*`) outside of Ero for efficiency and accuracy.

 ```text
 length(alpha)